A Trail of Nazi Genocide

 The Nazis murdered millions by shootings, lethal injections, mobile gas units, starvation, brutal beatings, nontreatment of diseases, deadly experiments, and life-threatening work assignments.
 In 1941 to 1942, they built killing centres where Nazis and their collaborators gassed and burned Jews.

-3. A Timeline of select events
+3. A Timeline ( Just a sample of terror)

 1933